kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 #### Distraction then drugging

-- It is my view, the *blowing in the face* routine is a distraction technique used by criminals to drug people, and I was drugged immediately probably with a dissolving patch on any visible skin or perhaps powder in my ear.
+- It is my view, the *blowing in the face* routine is a distraction technique used by criminals to drug people, and I was drugged immediately by another man coming in from the side or behind me, probably with a dissolving patch on any visible skin or perhaps powder in my ear.
 - Was I frog-marched back home, like [the other drugged lady](../../2023/november.md#tonya) I used to see regularly?
 - I don't remember anything more about the evening until much later when I wake up in my bed in a state of terror.